Central Market (Rostov-on-Don): Geography

-The market is situated in the city's Leninsky District district, one of the oldest in the city.
-Besides its role as an "urban area for trade in provision and other supplies on the outside", the market is a historic site.
+The market is situated in the city's Leninsky District district.
 It is bordered by Semashko Lane to the east, Turgenevskaya Street to the south, Budyonnovsky Prospect to the west and Stanislavsky Street to the north.

 Occupants

 The market occupies a rectangle of land which includes Rostov-on-Don's branch of the Russian State University of Trade and Economy, the metochion of the Cathedral of the Nativity of the Blessed Virgin Mary and a Soviet-built two-storey house.
 The latter had been a shop, and is an object of architectural and cultural heritage, built in the classical style.
 The Maksimov House, the home of grain merchant P. R. Maksimov, also occupies the site.
 It was built in the first half of the 19th century, to the design of architect Trofim Sharzhinsky.
 It was one of the city's first stone buildings.
-P. E. Chekhov, father of the writer and playwright Anton Chekhov, is believed to have worked there as a clerk and a merchant.

 History

-In part thanks to its central bazaar, Rostov-on-Don developed and flourished as a merchant city for a long period.
-The history of the city dates back to 15 December 1749 when an imperial decree was issued on the establishment of a customs office at the mouth of the Temernik river.
-The market in Rostov-on-Don is first mentioned in historical documents from the 1840s, though it dates from earlier than this.
-In the beginning of the 18th century a small wooden chapel was consecrated in honour of the Nativity of Mary, which came to be connected with the future market.
+The market in Rostov-on-Don is first mentioned in historical documents from the 1840s.

 In 1820 a wooden Gostiny dvor was built on the site to the design of Trofim Sharzhinsky, marking the beginning of the architectural ensemble of the Central Market.
 It became known as the Old Bazaar after the construction of the New Bazaar, which specialized in non-food products, in 1840.
 The New Bazaar was completely destroyed by fire in 1905 during Anti-Jewish pogroms.
 It reopened in 1906, possibly in a different location than its previous site, but this has not been recorded.